Published On: February 3, 2022

 Once someone realizes that their recollection of an event may not be accurate, they might start to doubt or question all of their memories.
 This feeling of uncertainty can be very upsetting, and it’s frequently a trigger for obsessive thoughts.

 Most people respond very well to OCD treatment, regardless of what type they have.
-Treating OCD that causes you to think you’ve done something you haven’t can seem challenging.
+Treating OCD that causes you to think you’ve done something you haven’t can seem challenging and typically requires professional help.
 However, many evidence-based OCD treatments consistently deliver excellent results.

 For people with OCD, obsessive thoughts and compulsive behaviors feel connected.
-Cognitive behavioral therapy (CBT) is a form of psychotherapy that can help people break these connections and challenge distressing or irrational thoughts.
+Cognitive behavioral therapy (CBT) is a form of psychotherapy that can help people break these connections, challenge distressing or irrational thoughts, and stop harmful repetitive behavior.
 It’s a highly effective form of OCD treatment, with research finding that as many as 70% of people respond positively.

 While individual therapy can be highly effective, many people with OCD respond positively to support groups and group therapy.
 In fact, some research suggests that individual and group therapy are equally effective when it comes to treating OCD symptoms.